Decentralidia/Rebuttal/Readme.md

 ### 1.

 Thank you for providing concise feedback.
 Ensuring respondent diversity was a key priority in our crowdsourcing process.
-Before initiating the process, we established four primary metrics (as outlined in `Section 4.3`, line 359) to encompass variations in:
+Before initiating the process, we established four primary metrics (as outlined in Section 4.3, line 359) to encompass variations in:

 1. Age
 2. Gender